KamzaManyama/KamzaManyama/README.md

 ##  About Me

  Developer |  UI/UX Advocate |  Problem Solver |  Community-Oriented

--  Currently building an innovative **entry for the FNB App of the Year 2025**
 -  Actively learning **React Native** and advancing my **React.js** skills
 -  Focused on **Frontend Development**, **UI/UX Design**, and **Open Source Contributions**
 -  Open to freelance work, collaboration, and exciting frontend projects